MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P10-Deleting-Notes/content.md

 slug: deleting-notes
 ---

-Now that we can add new notes and modify existing notes, let's add the functionality to delete notes.
+Now that we can add new notes and modify existing notes, let's make it so users can delete notes.

 # Deleting Notes